Difference Between Reinforcement and Punishment

 In psychology, it is used by therapists to encourage their client’s behaviour.
 In judicial cases, it is used by judges to make sure the victim is provided with enough security.

-Reinforcement techniques are being used in the Industrial and cooperative sectors to encourage their employees in attaining higher targets.
+Reinforcement techniques are used in the Industrial and cooperative sectors to encourage employees to attain higher targets.

 Providing bonuses and extra services to employees is a way of reinforcing them.
 Reinforcement was first tested in the laboratory by Edward Thorndike.

-After which mathematical models were being made for studying reinforcement, one of which was “mathematical principles of reinforcement ” by Peter Killen.
+After this, mathematical models were being made for studying reinforcement, one of which was “mathematical principles of reinforcement ” by Peter Killen.

 This psychological process of enhancing one’s behaviour is being used in two ways.
 It can be positive reinforcement or negative reinforcement.